-Over the course of the year, the Board has not revised the General Fund budget.
+Over the course of the year, the Board has revised the General Fund budget once.
+This budget amendment was a transfer within appropriations as a precaution to avoid over expending individual line items.

 The budget relied on the expectation of an increase in district taxes.
-The district tax base decreased slightly, but the tax rate increased which produced an increase in tax revenue of approximately \$20,000.
+The district tax base decreased slightly, but the tax rate increased which produced an increase in tax revenue of approximately \$32,000.